roset23/Sudoku-Solver-using-Javascript/README.md

 # Sudoku-Solver-using-Javascript
-This project is a Sudoku Solver using Javascript for logic and flask for framework.
+This project is a Sudoku Solver web app built using Javascript for logic and flask for framework.